alyn-m/Java8/MethodReferences/README.md

 What are Method references ?
 - Method references is a way to refer to existing methods without writing a lambda expressions.
+- Method references are a special type of lambda expression.
+They’re often used to create simple lambda expressions by referring to existing methods.

 >[!Warning]
 >A method reference must always be assigned to a functional interface.